-Some US investors who buy securities issued by foreign issuers in foreign transactions may have chosen to invest offshore to avoid US taxes.13 The Tax Division of the US Justive Department says that its "top litigation priority is the concerted civil and criminal effort to combat the serious problem of non-compliance with our tax laws by U.S. taxpayers using secret offshore bank accounts - a problem that a 2008 Senate report concluded costs the U.S. Treasury at least \$100 billion annually."14 The Tax Division has concluded a deferred prosecution agreement with UBS with respect to charges that it conspired to defraud the US and the IRS.15 UBS agreed that in future it would only provide banking and securities services to US resident private clients through its US based subsidiaries, and it also agreed to disclose the names of certain US clients.
-The Foreign Account Tax Compliance Act (FATCA), enacted in 2010 and in effect as of January 1 2013, is intended to reduce tax avoidance by U.S. citizens and entities through foreign financial institutions.16
+Some US investors who buy securities issued by foreign issuers in foreign transactions may have chosen to invest offshore to avoid US taxes.
+14 The Tax Division of the US Justice Department has said that a top litigation priority was the concerted civil and criminal effort to combat the serious problem of non-compliance with our tax laws by U.S. taxpayers using secret offshore bank accounts (a problem that a 2008 Senate report concluded costs the U.S. Treasury at least \$100 billion annually).
+15 The Tax Division concluded a deferred prosecution agreement with UBS with respect to charges that it conspired to defraud the US and the IRS.
+16 UBS agreed that in future it would only provide banking and securities services to US resident private clients through its US based subsidiaries, and it also agreed to disclose the names of certain US clients.
+The Foreign Account Tax Compliance Act (FATCA), enacted in 2010 and in effect as of the beginning of 2013, was intended to reduce tax avoidance by U.S. citizens and entities through foreign financial institutions.
+17